20 Animals With Green Eyes

 Indris (Indri indri) have round, brilliant green eyes, variable black and white coats, and vivid green fur.

-This animal spends a great deal of the day standing upright, jumping from branch to branch or flying over one tree to another, indicating that it prefers to live in trees.
+This animal spends much of the day standing upright, jumping from branch to branch, or flying from one tree to another, indicating that it prefers to live in trees.

-It can also move on the ground while using all four of its legs.
+It can also move on the ground using all four legs.
 Furthermore, this species makes loud noises that can last for as long as one minute.

-Indris have unique breeding practices as well.
+Indris also have unique breeding practices.
 They may only look for a new relationship when their previous one passes away because they spend years living with the same companion.

 4. Common Bamboo Viper